T

 +

-The currency used in Cape Town is the South African Rand (ZAR).
-You can exchange foreign currency at the airport, banks, or authorized exchange bureaus.
-ATMs are widely available for withdrawing cash, and credit cards are accepted at most establishments, including hotels, restaurants, and larger shops.
-It's advisable to carry some cash for smaller vendors or markets.
+The currency used in Cape Town, South Africa, is the South African Rand (ZAR).
+Credit and debit cards are widely accepted in most shops, restaurants, and hotels.
+It's advisable to carry some cash for smaller purchases or in areas where card facilities might be limited.

 Is Cape Town safe at night?